-Providing a focal point for community health and wellness and a training ground for entrepreneurship.
+Providing a focal point for community health and wellness and a training ground for life and work skills

 Past